simpleshue/misc/docs/running/load.md

 In [TrainingPeaks](https://www.trainingpeaks.com/learn/articles/the-science-of-the-performance-manager/), ATL and CTL are considered to decay exponentially with half life (2.4 and 14.5 days, respecitively).

 This is a simplified model.
 If following the discussion above, one will need to wait for more than 1 week to harvest the net performance gain, which is impractical.
 In practice, atheletes typically train multiple times in a week, accumulating "fatigue".

 While in the accumulation phase of the macro training cycle, we do not want the fatigue to be overwhelm leading to overtraining, which leaves the athelete in a risky position for injury, or impacts the atheletes ability to complete quality training.

 The TSB model does explain the need of tapering though.
 To allow the max "performance", about 2 weeks time is needed to reach the highest level.

-#### Limitations:
+#### Limitations

 * The model aggregate previous exercises with exponential weights, so it is only meainingful for a relatively narrow window.
 * There is no limits on the terms.
 In particular, extreme training intensity can introduce higher risk of injury, over training, and mental burnout.
 * Overtraining may lead to slower recovery (longer half life for ATL), which is not modeled.
 * The initial states are hard to get.
 May need significantly long period to "warm-up".